michaelcolenso/colenso-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      Michael Colenso, Construction Manager.
+Building the Future, Preserving the Past.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      I’m Michael Colenso, a construction project manager dedicated to delivering complex projects on time, under budget, and with a focus on quality and safety.
+With experience spanning high-rise, hospitality, multifamily residential, historic renovations, and seismic retrofitting, I bring a wealth of knowledge to every project I undertake.
+Scroll down to learn more about my work and how I can bring value to your next project.

     styles:
       self:
         height: auto